 Binary options can trace their origin to the casino industry.
 Binary options started as a type of stock market game in online casinos where you were able to bet on whether a stock was about to increase or decrease in value.
 Binary options have developed a lot since then but you can still see traces of their roots in the casino industry.

 One such trace is the fact that many binary options brokers used to offer bonuses.
 This is no longer allowed on many markets.
-The binary option bonuses was very similar to the classical casino welcome bonus.
-Ie you used to get a binary option bonus when you registered an account and deposited money to it.
-How large bonus you got depended on how much money you deposited.

 Binary option bonuses are still offered in some markets but are not allowed in Europe or the US.
 Below we are going to look at what you should think about before accepting a bonus if you live in a market that still allows bonuses.